 Tenaciously Fighting to Maximize the Recoveries of Our Clients’ Investment Losses

 For more than 25 years, Glancy Prongay & Murray LLP has been at the forefront of private enforcement of the securities laws.
 Our securities lawyers have successfully litigated complex securities fraud cases in federal and state courts throughout the country against some of the largest companies in the world.
 In so doing, our attorneys have recovered billions of dollars for our institutional and individual clients.
 Although we typically represent shareholders in class action litigation, a securities lawyer from our firm can also represent clients in private direct actions, as well as in derivative litigation.

 Our faith in our ability to obtain outstanding results for our clients is highlighted by the fact that almost all of our cases are handled on a contingency fee basis.
 This means that Glancy Prongay & Murray assumes the risks of litigation, and we don’t get paid unless we are successful.
 As such, we are partners with our clients and only pursue cases in which we believe our client has a valid claim.

 Please see Notable Recoveries to learn more about some of the firm’s many recoveries on behalf of investors and Judicial Accolades to see what Judges have had to say about the firm and its attorneys.

-Only Skilled Securities Attorneys Can Recover the Most Damages in Fraud and Malfeasance Claims
+Only a Skilled Securities Lawyer Can Recover the Most Damages in Fraud and Malfeasance Claims